abie0416/BiegeAI/RAILWAY_DEPLOYMENT.md

 - **"Invalid JSON"**: Check that the entire JSON content was copied correctly
 - **"Permission denied"**: Ensure the service account email has access to the Google Sheet
 - **"Spreadsheet not found"**: Verify the `GOOGLE_SHEETS_SPREADSHEET_ID` is correct
+- **"GCP connection failed"**: Check your GCP credentials and bucket permissions
+- **"RAG index not found"**: Use the `/rebuild-rag` endpoint to build the initial index

 ### Local Development

 For local development, you can still use the `google_sheets_service_account.json` file.
 The code will automatically use the environment variable if available, or fall back to the file if it exists.

+### RAG Index Persistence Strategy

+The application now supports multiple persistence strategies:

+1. **Local Storage Only** (default): Index saved to `./graphrag_storage/`
+2. **GCP Cloud Storage**: Index uploaded to GCP bucket for cross-deployment persistence
+3. **Hybrid**: Both local and GCP storage for maximum reliability

+**Benefits of GCP Storage:**
+- ✅ No rebuilding on Railway deployments
+- ✅ Fast startup times
+- ✅ Shared across multiple instances
+- ✅ Cost-effective (~$0.023/GB/month)
+- ✅ Reliable and scalable